Johnny-Knighten/a-star-search/README.md

 ## High Level Overview Of Using The Framework

 The AStarSearch and IDAStarSearch classes are responsible for performing state space searches using the algorithm they are respectively named after.
-Both classes must be provided an initial state and a goal state, which are instances of a class that extends AbstractStarNode.
-The AbstractAStarNode class uses a generic that is the state representation of the node.
+Both classes must be provided an initial state, a goal state, and a heuristic function.
+The initial and goal states are instances of a class that extends  AbstractAStarNode.
+The AbstractAStarNode class uses a generic that represents the type of the state that is stored in each search node.
 AbstractAStarNode contains methods for getting/setting a nodes graph cost(g), heuristic score(h), total score(f), state representation, and parent node.
-Classes that extend AbstractAStarNode must implement methods that generate successor nodes, calculates the search graph distance from the nodes parent, generate a hash code, and an equals method that is based on the node's state representation.
+Classes that extend AbstractAStarNode must implement methods that generate successor nodes, calculates the search graph distance from the nodes parent, generate a hash code based on state, and an equals method that is based on the node's state.
 Essentially a state space search problem must be represented by a class that extends AbstractAStarNode.

 Besides the creating the classes that represent the search nodes, you must also provide a heuristic function that can score how close a node is to the goal node.
 Heuristic functions in this framework are represented by IHeuristicFunction.

-After creating a class that represents a state space search problem and heuristic function, you then create search space nodes that represents the initial and goal state and an instance of your desired heuristic function.
-Next you supply these two nodes to either AStarSearch or  IDAStarSearch's constructor.
-To begin the search method is called to begin the search, both AStarSearch and IDAStarSearch provide a search method.
+After creating a class that represents a state space search problem and a heuristic function, you then create search space nodes that represents the initial and goal state and an instance of your desired heuristic function.
+Next you supply these two nodes and heuristic function to either AStarSearch or IDAStarSearch's constructor.
+To begin the search, the search() method is called; both AStarSearch and IDAStarSearch provide the search() method.
 The search method will return the final node on the search path, or null if the goal state cannot be found.
-To generate the full path as a list, call the getPath method supplying it the node returned from the search method.
+To generate the full path as a list, call the getPath() method supplying it the node returned from the search method.

 To summarize, in order to perform a state space search:
-1. Create a class that extends AStarNode which represents the state space search problem
+1. Create a class that extends AbstractAStarNode which represents the state space search problem
-1. Create a class that IHeuristicFunction  which represents a heuristic function
+2. Create a class that IHeuristicFunction  which represents a heuristic function
-2. Create two search node that represent the initial and goal state of the search problem
+3. Create two search node that represent the initial and goal state of the search problem
-3. Create an instance of AStarSearch or IDAStarSearch and supply the two nodes created above
+4. Create an instance of AStarSearch or IDAStarSearch and supply the two nodes created above and the heuristic function
-4. Call the search method provided by AStarSearch or IDAStarSearch
+5. Call the search method provided by AStarSearch or IDAStarSearch
-5. To get the search path, provide the node returned by the search method to the getPath method
+6. To get the resulting path, provide the node returned by the search method to the getPath method

 A quick abstract example on how to use the searcher:
 ```java